Orange Pi

 This should get you a bootable SD card that starts the installer.
 Install as normal.

 No HDMI or video.
-Ethernet works, buy no WiFi.
+Ethernet works, but no WiFi.

 USB works.
 I've used USB disk with no problems, and USB network adapters.

-I have used this to set up an Orange Pi One, an Orange Pi Zero, and an Orange Pi PC.
+I have used this to set up an Orange Pi One, an Orange Pi Zero, and an Orange Pi PC by selecting the appropriate dtb and u-boot file.

 H3Droid

 There is an Android implementation for the Allwinner H3.
-H3Droid runs on most of the Orange Pi boards.
+H3Droid runs on most of the Orange Pi boards with the H3 SoC.

 H5 arm64

 Installing onto the Orange Pi PC 2 is very similar.
-You'll need the dtb and the u-boot-aarch64 packages.
+You'll need the dtb and the u-boot-sun50i packages.

 The major difference with arm64 is multiprocessor support.
 The Orange Pi PC 2 has four functioning cores, instead of the one available with the armv7.